gniemetz/automount/README.md

 - Mount shares only if in dedicated network
 - No passwords saved, keychain is used

+## Installation

+Drop the `automount.sh` in /usr/local/bin, define the shares you want to mount in `~/Library/Preferences/it.niemetz.automount.plist` and set up a LaunchAgent with `~/Library/LauchAgents/it.niemetz.automount.plist`

 Look into the `Library` folders for further documentation

 PS: Thanks to https://github.com/childrss/webdav for the implementation of WebDAV